PawanSanwlot/Faulty-Calculator/README.md

-# Dark Calculator
+# Special Calculator

-**Dark Calculator** is a special web-based calculator with a sleek, dark-themed user interface and smooth animations.
+**Special Calculator** is a web-based calculator with a sleek, dark-themed user interface and smooth animations.
 Built using HTML, CSS, and JavaScript, this calculator features unique arithmetic logic: for each operator, there is a 10% chance that a different operation will be performed.
 Enjoy a modern twist on standard calculator functionality!

 ## Features